vd Brink Home Automations

 For this setup you need:

-• Claude Code installed on your computer.
+• Claude Code or Codex installed on your computer.

 • An MQTT broker, for example the MQTT broker used by Home Assistant.